ghowland/sireus/README.md

 ## Sireus - SRE Utility System - Dynamic Bot manager for executing SRE and DevOps commands conditionally

+**NOTE: Sireus is currently being developed, and is only a prototype not suitable for production currently.**

 Replaces cron jobs, Jenkins, Nagios, or other less sophisticated execution methods for SRE/DevOps automation.

 Sireus is a Decision System, made to collect information from Monitoring or other data sources, and make a decision on which action to execute, if any action should be executed.